RUCKBReasoning/GLM-Dialog/README.md

 ### Related-Tools
-**[HOSMEL](https://github.com/THUDM/HOSMEL) is a hot swappable modulized entity linking toolkit for short text in Chinese**
+* **[HOSMEL](https://github.com/THUDM/HOSMEL) is a hot swappable modulized entity linking toolkit for short text in Chinese**

-short text entity linking, query generation, helpful knowledge classification

-**The query generation module takes dialogue history as input and generates an appropriate search query, which is passed to an online search engine for retrieving dialogue-relevant knowledge snippets**
+* **The query generation module takes dialogue history as input and generates an appropriate search query, which is passed to an online search engine for retrieving dialogue-relevant knowledge snippets**
 ```bash
 cd
 ```
-**Helpful knowledge Classifier decides whether to use the external knowledge or not**
+* **Helpful knowledge Classifier decides whether to use the external knowledge or not**
 ```bash
 cd
 ```